Catoosa County officials recognize Melissa Hannah as STAR Award Employee of the Quarter

 Catoosa County recently named County Clerk Melissa Hannah as its STAR Award Employee of the Quarter.

-Hannah was introduced by County Manager Alisha Vaughn, who doted on Hannah’s professionalism, work ethic, and willingness to help staff and residents in any situation.
+Hannah was introduced by County Manager Alisha Vaughn, who praised Hannah’s professionalism, work ethic, and willingness to help staff and residents in any situation.

-Vaughn opined that working as a public servant can sometimes be difficult, but that Hannah sets a great example with both county staff and the public.
+Vaughn said that working as a public servant can sometimes be difficult, but that Hannah sets a great example with both county staff and the public.